-View the full film lineup for the 2022 Rooftop Cinema.
+View the full film lineup for the 2023 program.

 Bring a friend, bring a blanket or camp chairs, and prepare yourself for an evening of independent films and videos under the stars.
-Rooftop Cinema returns to the Museum’s Rooftop Sculpture Garden each Thursday this August for its seventeenth season.
-Films begin at sundown, approximately 8 PM.
+Rooftop Cinema returns to the Museum’s Rooftop Sculpture Garden each Thursday this August for its eighteenth season.
+Films begin at sundown, approximately 20 minutes after sunset.

-- Rooftop Cinema is $7 per screening, or free for MMoCA members and anyone age 18 and younger.
+- Rooftop Cinema is $7 per screening/free for MMoCA members (including the free membership tier Friends of MMoCA) and ages 18 and younger.

 - Screenings relocate to the Lecture Hall if rain is predicted.